mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 > Aside: I highly recommend the books by Brené Brown and Chip Conley on many of these fascinating topics.

 But know that there is no workaround, we have to take these fears head-on: we have to acknowledge them, define them, face them, and ultimately take action to conquer them.
-I can attribute most of my growth to doing things that INITIALLY and IRRATIONALLY scared me: <@TODO: Examples of fear>
+I can attribute most of my growth to simply just DOING things that INITIALLY and IRRATIONALLY scared me: dealing with paperwork, dealing with govt officials, dealing with medical professionals, asking people for favours/help (note: I did say they were irrational).

 -----